threeport/threeport/pkg/auth/README.md

-# pkg/controller
+# pkg/auth

-This package is a library for common controller operations.
-It is used by core threeport controllers and can be used by externally maintained custom controllers that are added to user's threeport implementations.
+This package is used to manage TLS assets used to secure connections to the threeport API and authenticate requests.

 This package is versioned to maintain compatibility for projects importing it while still being able to upgrade to the latest version of threeport.
 This